mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Figure 1: Shows all

 1. Huynh, Tri, Simon Kornblith, Matthew R. Walter, Michael Maire, and Maryam Khademi.
 "Boosting Contrastive Self-Supervised Learning with False Negative Cancellation." arXiv preprint arXiv:2011.11765 (2020).
-  - False negative Problem!! (detail analysis)
+  - False negative Problem!! (detail analysis) [sampling method for CL]
+    - Aim: Boosting results
   - Methods to Mitigate false negative impacts (how? what? how much impact! significant means?? what are other methods?)
   - Hypothesis: RAndomly taken negative samples (leaked negative)
   - Overview
-    - identify false negative (how?)
+    - identify false negative (how?): Finding potential False negative sample [3.2.3]
-    - Then false negative elimination and false negative attraction
+    - Then false **negative elimination** and **false negative attraction**
   - Contributions
-    - find false positive strategy (simple?)
-      - section 3.2.3 (obvious one but a tricky - heavy computation)
-    - False neg elimination and attraction
     - applicable on top of existing cont. learning

 1. Denton, Emily L. "Unsupervised learning of disentangled representations from video."
 In Advances in neural information processing systems, pp. 4414-4423.
 2017.
-  - Encoder-Decoder set up for the disentangled
+  - Encoder-Decoder set up for the disentangled [disentanglement representation]
   - Hypothesis: Content (time invariant) and Pose (time variant)
   - Two Encoders for the pose and content; Concatenate the output for single Decoder
   - Introduce adversarial loss
   - Video generation conditioned on context, and pose modeling via LSTM.

 1. Oord, Aaron van den, Yazhe Li, and Oriol Vinyals.
 "Representation learning with contrastive predictive coding." arXiv preprint arXiv:1807.03748 (2018).
-  - Predicting the future
+  - Predicting the future [self-supervised task design]
+  - TP: Great works with some foundation of CL
   - probabilistic (AR) contrastive loss!!
     - in latent space
   - Experiments on the speech, image, text and RL